MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-manage-company-configuration-in-a-worksheet.md

     > - The relation is conditional.
     > Example: If you get related tables for the **Customer** table, then the **Location** table will not be added, since it is only conditionally related to the **Customer** table, namely if the **Location Code** field in the **Customer** table is filled in.
     > - The related table is filtered.
     > Example: A field in the related table has a WHERE clause.
-The reason for this is that the involved relations information is stored in the **Field** virtual table and is not available in windows such as the configuration worksheet for performance reasons.
+The reason for this is that the involved relations information is stored in the **Field** virtual table and is not available in pages such as the configuration worksheet for performance reasons.
     > You must add related tables with such complex relationships manually by following step 4 in the "To add a table to the worksheet" section.

 7. To delete tables in the resulting list of tables, select a table to remove, and then choose the **Delete** action.